matthubb17/MechaCar_Statistical_Analysis/README.md

 The figure above shows the summary of the linerar regression for the MecaCar mgp.

 *	Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+	*	When taking a look at the variables/coefficients.
+The vehicle length and the vehicle ground clearance are most likely to provide non-random amounts of variance to the mpg values in the dataset.
+Conversely, the vehicle weight, spoiler angle, and the AWD indicate a random amount of variance due to the p-values.
 *	Is the slope of the linear model considered to be zero?
 Why or why not?
 	*	The slope would be condidered as zero since it is a very small decimal.
 *	Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?